Overview

 Financial assistance

-Apprentices are not usually paid by the employer during the technical training portions of their apprenticeship and may be eligible for Employment Insurance.
-There are also more than 900 scholarships and additional grants and loans available for registered apprentices attending technical training.
+Apprentices are not usually paid during the classroom instruction portions of their apprenticeship education program and may be eligible for Employment Insurance.
+There are also more than 900 scholarships and additional grants and loans available for apprentices attending classroom instruction.

 Find out how to pay for your apprenticeship.